jackmakesthings/bits/README.md

 # bits
 Just need a good spot to stash some of my favorite code snippets.
-Mostly sass thus far.
+Currently just sass, probably more in the near future.